 11. Invest in a standout tile design

-Think bathroom wall tiles are plain and boring?
+Think tiled bathroom wall ideas are plain and boring?
 Think again!
 There are so many eye-catching designs out there, from patterns to shapes, that you can really give your walls some pizazz.

 What should I put on my bathroom walls?

-How you decorate your bathroom walls really comes down to personal choice, as some may prefer the look of tiles, while others are after the look of paper or paint.
+Choosing which type of bathroom wall ideas to opt for really comes down to personal choice, as some may prefer the look of tiles, while others are after the look of paper or paint.
 Whichever you decide on, make sure you opt for a covering that is suitable for a bathroom environment when planning a bathroom.

-When it comes to paint, Tobie Lewis, senior brand manager at Valspar has the following advice: ‘Make sure you are using the right formula to withstand the moisture in bathrooms.
-Valspar’s V500 Kitchen and Bathroom paint is designed to deal with mould, so it’s ideal for bathrooms,’ he says.
+When it comes to paint, Tobie from Valspar has the following advice: ‘Make sure you are using the right formula to withstand the moisture in bathrooms.
+Valspar’s V500 Kitchen and Bathroom paint is designed to deal with mould, so it's ideal for bathrooms.'

 Leigh Price, co-director of Real Stone & Tile is a huge fan of porcelain tiles for the bathroom.
 'Due to their functionality, porcelain tiles are perfect for bathroom walls and floors,' he says.
 'They are extremely durable and, more importantly, classed as impervious, meaning they are highly water resistant, which is imperative in a bathroom.'